wilfredinni/python-cheatsheet/docs/builtin/exec.md

 print(result)  # Output: 10
 ```

-In this example, the <router-link to="/cheatsheet/python-builtin-functions/exec">exec()</router-link> function is used to create a dynamic function that takes a list of arguments and returns their <router-link to="/cheatsheet/python-builtin-functions/sum">sum</router-link>.
+In this example, the `exec()` function is used to create a dynamic function that takes a list of arguments and returns their <router-link to="/builtin/sum">sum</router-link>.

 ## Error Handling
 ```python